One of the most in-demand choruses in the greater Boston area, NWC has performed in top New England venues for over 20 years.

 Learn More →We appreciate your support of New World Chorale.
 Your contribution is essential in making our concerts a reality.

-See our calendar for details.
+Check our calendar for all the details!

 You can’t have a great performance of Neumeier’s “Third Symphony” without a great performance of Mahler’s Third Symphony.
 Johnathan McPhee, leading the Boston Ballet Orchestra and the New World Chorale, delivered exactly that.